bhaveshsinghal95182/pollution-flag-backend/README.md

+# Pollution Check

-Research on monitoring vehicle pollutant emissions and using Convolutional Neural Networks (CNNs) to assess these emissions has gained traction in recent years.
+Research on monitoring vehicle pollutant emissions and using Deep Learning (DL) to assess these emissions has gained traction in recent years.
 Here are some key aspects of this area of study:

 ## **Pollutant Emission Monitoring Techniques**